Detect Deprecated Kubernetes APIs Before Upgrading

 You know what I’m talking about.

-was removed, not just deprecated.
+I faced this during an upgrade to Kubernetes v1.25.
+Our Helm deployment crashed because policy/v1beta1 was removed, not just deprecated.
 It had been deprecated for several releases, but because Kubernetes auto-converts deprecated resources when queried, we missed it entirely in our pre-upgrade checks.
 I documented the full breakdown here: Helm Upgrade Failed After v1.25 Due to PDB API.

 That incident led me to Pluto, a utility that now sits at the front of all my upgrade workflows.